-During the financial year \$3,262,580 was paid to the FIDA.
+During the financial year \$4,139,840 was paid to the FIDA.
 These funds were for the following approved purposes:

-- the ASX Investor Education Program; - the Australian Share Ownership Survey; - research activities to the Corporate Governance Research Centre; and - research program for the development of market quality to the Financial Markets Research Centre.
+- the ASX Investor Education Program; - the Industry Training and Education Program; - the Australian Share Ownership Survey; - research activities undertaken by the Corporate Governance Research Centre; - cost recovery for transfer of market supervision responsibilities to ASIC; and

+• research program for the development of market quality undertaken by the Financial Markets Research Centre.